Promotion (chess): Strategy

 The ability to promote is often the critical factor in endgames and thus is an important consideration in opening and middlegame strategy.
 A far-advanced pawn can threaten to be promoted and thus be a valuable asset.
 Almost all promotions occur in the endgame, but promotion can happen at any point in the game.

-Despite the pawn being a weak piece, its ability to be promoted increases its value; as a result, having an extra pawn can often be a decisive advantage.
+Due to the pawn's ability to be promoted, having an extra pawn can often be a decisive advantage.
 In general, a pawn is more valuable the farther advanced it is, as it is closer to promotion.
 As a result, it is often beneficial to place a pawn in enemy territory; even if it does not control any important squares, it may still be useful, as it forces the opponent to ensure that it is not promoted.

 A passed pawn is a pawn that no enemy pawns can stop from reaching promotion.
 A passed pawn is highly valuable in the endgame, where few enemy pieces remain to prevent it from being promoted.